Still Life in Oil Pastels - Step 1

 TECHNIQUE: The final step in completing the basic colors and tones of our still life was to shade in the green apple.
 It was initially colored using a bright yellow which would establish a luminous foundation for the darker layers of green to be applied at a later stage.
 The areas of darker tone on the apple were suggested by smudging a light green into the yellow.

 NOTE: This step completes the application of the basic shapes, tones and colors of the still life.
 It is only once you cover all the major areas of white that you should to start to adjust and balance the colors and tones of the work to create a unified composition.

-TECHNIQUE: Once the basic colors and tones of a still life are established, they need to be adjusted to balance their harmony and contrast across the composition in order to increase the expressive impact of the image.
+TECHNIQUE: Once the basic colors and tones of a still life are established, they need to be adjusted to increase the expressive impact of the image.
 We start this process by increasing the tonal contrast of the background and foreground.
 In the background, a dark blue was blended into the green base color to deepen the darkest tones behind and below the objects.
 A layer of white was also applied to subdue the luminosity of the green.
 In the foreground the subtle variations of tone and reflected color were suggested with blended layers of white, blue and yellow.

 NOTE: The level of contrast that you establish at this stage sets the tonal key for the rest of the still life.
 All the objects must now be adjusted to that same level of contrast.

 Still Life in Oil Pastels - Step 8

 TECHNIQUE: Next, the form of the vase on the left is built up using a thin layer of white to strengthen its lighter tones and a blended mixture of red, yellow and blue to deepen its darker tones.

 NOTE: A small line of reflected light is highlighted down the right hand side of the vase to increase its contrast with the background.

 Still Life in Oil Pastels - Step 9

 Intensify the colors and tones of the bottles.